The terms 'action' and 'keywork' are, to some degree, interchangeable.

 Other factors that lead to a sloppy action include damage to the body

-( thus throwing the pillars out of line ), pivots working loose ( ironically
+(thus throwing the pillars out of line), pivots working loose (ironically

-enough a common problem with new instruments, where the action is tight..but
+enough a common problem with new instruments, where the action is tight...but

-not stiff ) and plain old duff manufacturing.
+not stiff) and plain old duff manufacturing.
+Such an action can have a

-Such an action can have a far worse effect that merely making the instrument
+far worse effect that merely making the instrument feel uncomfortable...it

-and intonation.
-It's also one of the more labour-intensive problems to
+also one of the more labour-intensive problems to fix, and therefore quite

-a terrible thing to have.
-As mentioned, it's not the same as a tight action.
+A stiff action is a terrible thing to have.
+As mentioned, it's not the

-A tight action is a new action, nice and slick...quiet and positive -
+same as a tight action.
+A tight action is a new action, nice and slick...quiet

-is 'played in'.
+the instrument is 'played in'.

 By stiff I mean slow and awkward, with binding or even stuck keys.
 Nine